QubitProducts/qubit-angular/README.md

 By default, the `<qubit-angular>` transparently renders all of the children components using `<ng-content>`.
 But when experience claims the wrapper, it hides the `<ng-content>` and reveals a `<div #outlet>` - a DOM element that is passed by reference to an experience.
 On a route change, or state change, if the component containing `<qubit-angular>` is removed, the experience gets a chance to cleanup via an `onDestroy` lifecycle hook and the ownership of the wrapper is released.

+## Debugging

+Set `__qubit.angular.debug = true` to see additional logging output about the state and lifecycles of the wrapper components.

 ## Points of interest

 The implementation of the <qubit-angular> component and module is over here: